vkeshari/cricket_ratings/README.md

 # Cricket Ratings Analytics Library

 > [!IMPORTANT]
-> You may use the code in this repository for your own analysis of cricket ratings data, but **you must attribute references to this or any derivative work** to the original author.
+> You may use the code in this repository for your own analysis of cricket ratings data, but:
+> **You must attribute references to this or any derivative work to the original author**.

 > [!TIP]
 > Head over to the [Wiki](https://github.com/vkeshari/cricket_ratings/wiki) for detailed reports on: